tim-roberts1/tva/website/versioned_docs/version-0.3.1-beta/development/getting-started/migration.md

   </p>
 </strong>

 Any major release or new framework has its breaking changes and PD isn't an exception.
-However, since this is a completely different design it should be easy to transition on your own terms - no matter the size or complexity of your project.
-To make this process more efficient we've listed the recommended migrations steps, along with solutions for the most common problems you might face.
+However, since this is a completely different design it should be easy to transition on your own terms—no matter the size or complexity of your project.
+To make this process more efficient, we've listed the recommended migration steps, along with solutions for the most common problems you might face.

 ## Why should you migrate?

 In a few words, upgrading to PD is critical to a fast and stable UI experience.
-Numerous bugs are naturally fixed since Classic, and we no longer expect to build new features in it. **Even if you don't plan to use the entire PD suite** your projects will still get benefits from the upgrade.
+Numerous bugs are naturally fixed since Classic, and we no longer expect to build new features in it. **Even if you don't plan to use the entire PD suite**, your projects will still get benefits from the upgrade.

-- Small components (Button, etc.) will provide an improved experience to both your projects and customer experiences
+- Small style helpers (Button, etc.) will provide an improved experience to both your projects and customer experiences
-- A renewed focus on accessbility, performance, and good practices
+- A renewed focus on accessbility, performance, and best practices
 - Improved user experience for various projects (scalable APIs)
-- New capabilities (can work with any tech stack so you can pivot easier)
+- New capabilities (can work with any tech stack, so you can pivot easier)

+...
 And of course a very active and safe development cycle.

 ## Step by step